Uninsured Motorist Property Damage Insurance: It’s Like Magic but Better

 How Much Does Uninsured Motorist Insurance Cost?

 The average annual cost of uninsured motorist property damage is $50-$75 for a coverage plan of $25,000, as stated by WalletHub.
 Most insurance agents will agree that an individual needs an uninsured motorist insurance coverage of at least $100,000.
-However, many factors affect your final insurance premium.
-Some of these factors are car make and model, driving history, credit score, as well as the state you’re in.
+However, many factors affect your final insurance premium, such as car make and model, driving history, credit score, and the state you live in.

-If you’re looking to purchase insurance, then MarketWatch recommends the following car insurance companies:
+If you’re looking to purchase insurance, MarketWatch recommends the following car insurance companies:

 - The best insurance company for car insurance for veterans and military